 Keep it local and give your wallet a workout in Austin, where you’ll be tempted by everything from hip clothing stores to gourmet food shops.
-Any day is a good day to shop, but you’ll find special deals in many Austin stores during Small Business Saturday.
-Plan a visit to these locally owned businesses that are sure to become your new Austin favorites.
+Plan a visit to these small, locally owned businesses that are sure to become your new Austin favorites.
 Be sure to check individual store hours and shopping policies before heading out.

 Triple Z Threadz.
 Credit Philip Nelson.